Guide to wearing your Thoracolumbar Spinal Brace Brace

 Your consultant should have explained the reason for having to wear your spinal brace.
 This leaflet will concentrate on providing you with the information on the physiotherapy input you can expect and instructions for your spinal brace.

-If after reading this leaflet, you require further explanation please discuss this with a member of the physiotherapy team.
+If after reading this leaflet, you require further explanation please discuss this with a member of the physiotherapy team who has been caring for you.

 What is a spinal brace and why do I need it?